speaktosteve/speaktosteve.github.io/src/routes/component-testing-in-nextjs-using-cypress-part-1-set-up/+page.md

 npm run dev
 ```

-Navigate to http://localhost:3000/ and you should have a site that looks like:
+Navigate to http://localhost:3000/ and you should have a site that looks like this:

 <a href="/post-assets/5/1.png" target="_blank">
 <img src="/post-assets/5/1.png" alt="Running Next.js app" />